noodlemanifold/Noodle-Unity-Starter-Kit/Assets/StarterKit/CheatSheet/CheatSheet.md

 this one and add another ArticulationBody component to it!
 The scene hierarchy itself defines what is connected to what.

 Every articulation body in the hierarchy except the root articulation body will have options in their inspector to configure the connection they have to their parent.
-There is a dropdown at the bottom of the inspector to selection the articulation joint type.
+There is a dropdown at the bottom of the inspector to select the articulation joint type.
 Fixed is a static welded connection, prismatic is a telescopic/slider connection, revolute is a hinge joint connection, and spherical is a ball joint connection.
 For every axis the joint allows motion on, settings will appear to configure that axis.
 Changing an axis from free to limited will let you define a swing range either in numbers or with a gizmo in the scene view.